• Skip to primary navigation

 faq

 Professional gamblers, or those who live off the proceeds of fixed odds gambling, do not need to pay tax whatsoever on their winnings.
-Conversely however you of course cannot get a tax refund on your loses either.
+Conversely, you obviously cannot get a tax refund on your losses either!

-If you are a resident in another country, other than the UK, you may be liable to pay tax on your winnings.
+If you are a resident in another country, you may be liable to pay tax on your winnings.
 This could be the case if you either declare tax in another country or you try to take the money back into another territory.
 Check your local betting tax laws if you are unsure of the gambling tax where you are based.

 I’m a visitor to the UK do I have to pay gambling tax?

-Beware however should your winnings be in physical cash and you are travelling outside of the EU you are restricted to taking a maximum of €10,000 (or equivalent) in cash out of the country at any one time.
+Beware, however, that should your winnings be in physical cash, you will have the decalre anything over £10,000 when leaving the UK, and if you are travelling outside of the EU you are restricted to taking a maximum of €10,000 (or equivalent) in cash out of the country at any one time.

 Do I pay tax on Spread Betting?

-Spread betting, index betting and binary options are not regulated by the UK Gambling Commission but instead fall under the umbrella of the Financial Conduct Authority (FCA).
-Despite this you do not need to pay the 18% UK Capital Gains Tax or stamp duty on winnings from Spread Betting.
+Spread betting and index betting are not regulated by the UK Gambling Commission, but instead fall under the umbrella of the Financial Conduct Authority (FCA).
+Despite this, you do not need to pay Capital Gains Tax or stamp duty on winnings from Spread Betting.
 You also do not need to pay tax when betting on fixed odds currency and market fluctuations with bookmakers.

-If however you call spread betting your primary source of income, or your day job, you may be liable to pay the tax, effectively you become classed as a trader in this scenario.
-You would on the other hand be able to write any loses off against tax.
+Even if you call spread betting your primary source of income or your day job, you won’t be liable to pay tax, but you can’t write off any loses either.

 If you trade on the stock markets this is a different story.
 This form of trading is liable to full capital gains tax and stamp duty.